rusty-ferris-club/backpack/README.md

 ### :raising_hand_woman:	 Configuring user projects

-If you have a template project you always use, you can give it a shortcut name, or an "alias".
+If you have a template project you always use, you can give it a shortcut name, or a "project".

 Start by generating a **global user** configuration file: